 Lincoln, although the information seemed to suggest that only the pipeline was subject to the EIS process.
 See 2.02.12.G.
 Was the rest of the Lincoln facility subject to the EIS process?
 What was the outcome of the EIS process for the pipeline?

-Stuart?
+None of the facilities (including the Lincoln Facility) are FERC jurisdiction for EIS purposes.

 5. What is Enron's understanding of the process required to transfer the environmental permits for each facility in connection with the proposed transaction?
 For example, the 1995 stormwater permit for LV Cogen appears to be triggered by a change in control of the facility.
 See 6.02.03 at